garstvic/laravel-quotes-app/readme.md

 $ mysql-ctl start

-Open url from output of command 'phpmyadmin-ctl install' : type {{ Root User Name from output of command 'mysql-ctl isntall'}} and blink password
+Open url from output of command 'phpmyadmin-ctl install' : type {{ Root User Name from output of command 'mysql-ctl install'}} and blink password

 Run Project